Cray-HPE/sat/docs/man/sat.8.rst

         Store the login token between sessions with the api-gateway.
 If this value isn't provided, then SAT will use the default location as specified in sat-auth(8).

+**api_timeout**
+        This is the timeout for all calls to HTTP REST APIs, in seconds.
+This is the amount of time allowed to wait for calls to any HTTP API to return before considering them failed.
+Overrides value set in config file.

 BOOTSYS
 -------